NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 Module Testing
 ==============

-In `our example`_ we must test OnOffService in three scenarios:
+In the `previous section example`_ we must test OnOffService in three scenarios:

 1. The User turns the service ON.